 See the manufacturer's manual for instructions for use.

-4.6.5 Windshield wipers, horn and device chargers
+4.6.5 Windshield wiper, horn and device chargers

-Two windshield wipers with a screen washer and a horn are available as optional accessories.
+A windshield wiper, and horn are available as optional accessories.
 The control buttons for these are located on the function control panel, if you have selected these features.